klembot/chapbook/guide/src/state/conditional-display.md

 Remember that `doorFound`, `doorUnlocked`, and `hasKey` are set in other passages.
 And beware--you cannot use an `[else]` in front of `but you haven't found a key yet that will open it.` The `else` will display in all cases that the `[if]` does not, even when `doorFound` is `false`.

-An alternate method is to move parts of your logic to a separate passage and [embed it][embed-passage]:
+An alternate method is to move parts of your logic to a separate passage and [embed it](../modifiers-and-inserts/embedding-passages.html):

 ```
 _doorOpen: doorFound && doorUnlocked